Books, etc. by Brad Edwards

 Bass Trombonist, Metropolitan Opera Orchestra

-for teachers of younger students, with simple duets and easy melodies.
-Yet
+younger students, with simple duets and easy melodies.
+Yet Simply

 Bass Trombonist, Atlanta Symphony Orchestra